aderaaij/wp-vercel-deploy-hooks/README.md

 # WP Vercel Deploy Hooks

-A WordPress plugin to deploy a static site to [Vercel](https://vercel.com/) when you publish a new WordPress post, update a WordPress post or deploy on command from the WordPress admin menu or admin bar.
+A WordPress plugin to deploy a static site to [Vercel](https://vercel.com/) when you publish a new WordPress post/page, update a WordPress post/page or deploy on command from the WordPress admin menu and admin bar.

 Based on the excellent WordPress Plugin [WP Netlify Webhook Deploy](https://github.com/lukethacoder/wp-netlify-webhook-deploy).